tharumbun/cambopedia/src/content/posts/phnom-penh-city-to-teach-english.md

 In addition to these, Phnom Penh is home to numerous English language centres, bilingual schools, universities, and private academies that regularly hire English teachers.

-## Why Filipino Teachers Are Especially Valued
+## Why Filipino teachers are especially valued

 Teachers from the Philippines have become an important part of Cambodia's education landscape.